 To do this, you should get the current owner to write, witness and notarize a Durable Power of Attorney allowing communication with the mortgage holder.
 This needs to be written to enable full communication with the mortgage holder and his/her assigns for the entire term of the mortgage.

 #2.
 ALWAYS use an attorney to go over all contracts.
-To do this yourself can be very risky and can cost you tons of money if something would go wrong.
+Doing this yourself can be very risky and can cost you tons of money if something would go wrong.

 #3.
 ALWAYS research the neighborhood of the pre-foreclosure home.
 Keep in mind that what is attractive in regards to a neighborhood may be different for a fix and flipper, a buyer who wants to live in the home or a tenant.